 Soil pH is a measure of acidity.
 It is important because it affects the availability of nutrients for your plants.
 Soil pH is supposed to be in a certain range, like a speed limit on a road.
 Go too far over or under, and the cops or the plants will let you know.
 The cops will give you a ticket, and the plants will give you a warning by growing poorly.
 Proper soil pH is important to your livestock too.
 If your soil is too acidic, trace minerals become less available for plant intake, so your animals don’t get all the benefits from grazing them that they might have.

-So what is pH?
-It is a scale of the concentration of hydrogen ions present.
+What are we measuring when we look at pH?
+What we’re getting is a scale of the concentration of hydrogen ions present.
 That’s the H. The p of pH lets us know the scale is logarithmic, or that instead of counting 1, 2, 3, it would be like counting 1, 10, 100.
 The center of the scale, 7, is neutral and is based on the number of ions present in pure water.
 Each step to the left of the 7 shows an increase of 10 times in the number of hydrogen ions present. (“But wait!” you say.
 “Why does the number get smaller if the number of hydrogen ions is increasing?”
 We could tell you, but then you’d want to kill us.
 So let’s just go with it.)

 Some folks describe soil pH by taste.
 Acidic soil is sour or bitter, and soil becomes “sweeter” as you move closer to neutral.
 But this isn’t a very precise, or particularly palatable way to test for soil pH.
 Usually we send it to a soil test lab instead of eating it, and they let us know our pH.
 Based on the results the lab can tell what we should add to our soil get it to the goal pH, usually 6-6.5 or 7.